rorsini/pseudo-translate/README.md

 A compact and flexible utility for pseudo-translating i18n resources.
 > → «Ä çömpäçt äñd fléxïblé ütïlïty föř pséüdö-třäñslätïñg ï18ñ řésöüřçés.»

-Pseudo-translation is defined as:
-> *Pseudo-translation* is the process of mimicking the process of *translating* a
-> file into another language.
-It is a dummy *translation* used to test if an
-> application will function correctly in another language.
-So in plain English,
-> it's a pretend *translation* used to test a process before the real *translation*
+*Pseudo-translation* is the process of mimicking the process of *translating* a file into another language.
+It is a dummy *translation* used to test if an application will function correctly in another language.
+So in plain English, it's a pretend *translation* used to test a process before the real *translation* begins.
-> begins.

 ## Installation